base-org/web/apps/base-docs/tutorials/docs/0_gassless-transactions-with-paymaster.md

 ## Conclusion

-In this tutorial, you learned to set up and configure the Coinbase Paymaster on the Coinbase Developer Platform, allowing you to sponsor gasless transactions for your users.
+In this tutorial, you learned to set up and configure the Base Paymaster on the Coinbase Developer Platform, allowing you to sponsor gasless transactions for your users.
 This enhances the user experience by abstracting away gas fees and making transactions more accessible and cost-effective.

 ---